wagiminator/C64-Collection/C64_TapeDump64/README.md

 |"v"|transmit firmware version number|e.g. "v1.0\n"|
 |"r"|read file from tape|raw data stream|

 The raw datastream starts with a 0x00 as soon as <kbd>PLAY</kbd> on tape was pressed.
 Each valid pulse the device reads from the tape will be converted into a single non-zero byte which represents the pulse length according to TAP file format version 0 and immediately transmitted via UART.
-Pulse lengths that would lead to TAP values of less than 1 or greater than 255 are ignored.
+Invalid pulse lengths that would lead to TAP values of less than 16 are ignored.
+TAP values that would be greater than 255 are limited to 255 and later marked as a pulse overflow (byte 0x00) by the Python script.
 If <kbd>STOP</kbd> on tape was pressed or a timeout waiting for valid pulses occurs, the end of the stream is shown with a 0x00 byte.
 Afterwards, the 16-bit checksum, which is formed from the addition of all data bytes, is transmitted least significant byte first (little endian).
 Finally, the tape buffer overflow flag is transmitted as a single byte (0x00 means no overflow occured).

 If <kbd>PLAY</kbd> was not pressed within the defined period of time at the beginning, a 0x01 is sent instead of a 0x00 and the procedure is ended.